sviluppalice/sviluppalice/README.md

 > *Tech stack:* Django/DRF, JavaScript/React/Vite, Tailwind CSS, Recharts.

+### 📚 **Library Management System**
+- **Description**: This is a production-style REST API developed using Java Spring Boot, built as part of my onboarding process in the company.
+The app might not be completely finished because the focus shifted according to the priorities assigned to me by my senior.
+The projects `Consumer`, `commonLibrary` and `recommender` are modules and microservices developed to work with this main project.
+- **Goal**: To teach myself how to develop in Spring Boot 3.

+> *Tech stack:* Java 8+, Spring Boot 3, JMS, Spring Mail, Spring Data, MySQL, RESTful API, lombok.

+### ✨ **Recommender**
+- **Description**: This is a machine learning microservice developer for the Library Management System onboarding project.
+This is my first ML project ever, I knew nothing about ML when I started developing it, and I had lots of fun learning.
+- **Goal**: To select appropriate book recommendations according to user history and collective behaviour.

+> *Tech stack:* Python, Django/DRF, scikit-learn, sentence-transformers, BERT embeddings, NLP, DBScan clustering

 ### 📈 **RankLab** (soon to be public)
 - **Description**: RankLab is a machine learning full-stack web app that allows you to analyze websites, offering the follwing analyses options: keyword, sentiment, headers, accessibility and seo comparison between two websites.
 - **Goal**: To provide a web app to easily gather all the necessary data to perform marketing operations.